Maumagnaguagno/HyperTensioN/README.md

 The current version has most of its algorithm inspired by PyHop/SHOP, with backtracking and unification added.

 ## Algorithm
-The [SHOP/JSHOP][JSHOP] algorithm for HTN planning is quite simple and flexible, the hard part is in the structure that decomposes and the unification engine.
+The [SHOP/JSHOP](http://www.cs.umd.edu/projects/shop/description.html "SHOP/JSHOP project page") algorithm for HTN planning is quite simple and flexible, the hard part is in the structure that decomposes and the unification engine.
 The task list (input of planning) is decomposed until nothing remains, the base of recursion, returning an empty plan.
 The tail of recursion are the operator and method cases.
 The operator tests if the current task (the first in the list, since it decomposes in order here) can be applied to the current state (which is a visible structure to the other Ruby methods, but does not appear here).